kh40sx/infoset/README.md

 **NOTE!** Make sure this script runs at boot by placing the `agentsd.py` command in your `/etc/rc.local` file.

 ## Viewing Data Web Pages
 Infoset also includes a web interface.
 To start the server run `python3 server.py` then navigate to <http://localhost:5000>

+# Other Useful Scripts
+`infoset` has a number of auxilliary scripts that could be useful.

 ## The Toolbox.py Script
-`infoset` comes with a handy `toolbox.py` script, this script provides all the same functionality as creating or installing the executable
+`infoset` comes with a handy `toolbox.py` script.
+It provides all the same functionality as creating or installing the executable.

 ### Testing Host Connectivity
 You can test connectivity to a host using this command where the configuration directory is `etc/` and the host is `host1`